What is the Grammar translation Method?

 - The method focuses on grammar at the level of each sentence, that is, the well-formedness of sentences according to prescriptive grammarians.
 Actual data suggest that sentence-level grammar does not account for many instances of real communication.

 - Speaking or any kind of spontaneous creative output was missing from the curriculum.

 - Students lacked an active role in the classroom.

-- Very little attention is paid to communication.
+- Very little attention is paid to real communication.

-- Very little attention is paid to content.
+- Very little attention is paid to motivating content.

-Because of all these disadvantages, instructors tried to find better ways to remedy the pitfalls of the grammar translation method.
+Because of all these disadvantages, teachers tried to find better ways to remedy the pitfalls of the Grammar Translation Method.
 The Direct Method was the answer.